 At the April 1, 2013, Board meeting, the Board adopted by a vote of 3 to 2 the Resolution of Intent to issue $14 million in bonds, with Florey, Norwood, and Todd in favor.
 Newell and Rutledge voted against the resolution.

 Mr. Williams, a non-lawyer, decided he couldn’t take it anymore and subsequently filed a complaint with the Mississippi Ethics Commission, claiming the Board had violated the Open Meetings Act.

-After a hearing on the matter, the Ethics Commission subsequently adopted a final order concluding that Board members Florey, Todd, Rutledge and Newell violated the Open Meetings Act “by holding two separate gatherings with the same consultant discussing a matter over which the Board has authority without providing public access, providing notice or recording minutes.”
+After a hearing on the matter, the Ethics Commission found that Board members Florey, Todd, Rutledge and Newell violated the Open Meetings Act “by holding two separate gatherings with the same consultant discussing a matter over which the Board has authority without providing public access, providing notice or recording minutes.”

-The Ethics Commission’s reasoning was that this was a violation because the actions involved “pre-arranged meetings between a consultant and members of the board of supervisors whereby a quorum of the board (albeit in separate meetings of less than a quorum) intended to discuss and determined matters squarely within the control and jurisdiction of the board.
+The Ethics Commission ruled this was a violation because the actions involved “pre-arranged meetings between a consultant and members of the board of supervisors whereby a quorum of the board (albeit in separate meetings of less than a quorum) intended to discuss and determined matters squarely within the control and jurisdiction of the board.
 The central facts of this case are that the board members divided into two separate groups of less than a quorum of the board and conducted separate meetings about the same subject, with the same consultant, on the same day.”

-On January 20, 2015, the Lauderdale County Board of Supervisors appealed the Mississippi Ethic Commission’s decision to the Lauderdale County Chancery Court, where it is currently pending.
+On January 20, 2015, the Lauderdale County Board of Supervisors appealed the Mississippi Ethics Commission’s decision to the Lauderdale County Chancery Court, where it is currently pending.

 On May 27, 2016, the Mississippi Justice Institute filed a Notice of Appearance with the Court on behalf of Mr. Williams.